or4/event-loop/src/node/articles/node.js-event-loop.md

 ## Credits

 Well, I am not in the core node.js development team.
 All my knowledge regarding this article is earned from different talks and articles and experiments.
-Thanks to node.js doc (https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) from where I first came to know about this.
+Thanks to node.js [doc](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) from where I first came to know about this.
-Secondly thanks to Saúl Ibarra Corretgé for his talk on libUV (https://www.youtube.com/watch?v=sGTRmPiXD4Y).
+Secondly thanks to Saúl Ibarra Corretgé for his talk on [libUV](https://www.youtube.com/watch?v=sGTRmPiXD4Y).
 Third and most important, thanks to VoidCanvas readers who created many healthy discussions and experiments/examples to understand things and make life simpler 🙂